mexx/FeatureSwitcher/README.markdown

 To control the features in the context you can provide the behavior which supports the context.

-    // behavior is an implementation of InContextOf<BusinessBranch, IControlFeatures>
+    // behavior is an implementation of InContextOf<BusinessBranch, IProvideBehavior>
     InContexts.OfType<BusinessBranch>().FeaturesAre.ConfiguredBy.Custom(behavior);

 # Versioning